MagQ98/JS-Quiz/README.md

 ### Acknowledgements

+Throughout this project I followed multiple tutorials that I used to base my quiz off, I completely interpreted my own style and made the code my own while using the tutorials as a reference.
-My mentor and tutor for continuous helpful feedback
+My mentor and tutor for continuous helpful feedback.